Vuelta a Espana: Luke Rowe sole Brit in Team Sky squad

 With Chris Froome only just back in action after his Tour de France win and Bradley Wiggins set to return to the track, Sergio Henao will lead the team.

 Norway's Edvald Boasson Hagen is included after recovering from fracturing his shoulder in July.

 Rowe, 23, will be making his Grand Tour debut in the 21-stage race which begins on Saturday in Vilanova de Arousa.

-his victory in the first stage of last year's Tour of Britain.
+His first appearance follows his victory in the first stage of last year's Tour of Britain.